miraculinp/rdkit_descriptors/README.md

 # RDKit Molecular Descriptor Calculation - README

-This script demonstrates how to calculate molecular descriptors using RDKit, a powerful cheminformatics toolkit.
-The code takes SMILES strings from a CSV file, generates molecular objects, and computes various molecular descriptors for each molecule.

 ## Prerequisites

 Ensure you have `rdkit` installed.
 You can install it using the following command: